blog

 - Explain ways to treat skin issues; and

-- Provide and perform a variety of skincare treatments such as microdermabrasion, laser acne treatments, chemical peels, etc.
+- Provide treatments like microdermabrasion, laser acne treatments, and chemical peels.

 Can Aesthetic Nurses Inject Botox and Fillers?